Jingzhi-Su/PokerBot/README.md

 # PokerBot
-A bot I created to play poker on Discord
+A bot I created to play poker on Discord.
+So far, the only commands are &join, &start, and &reset.